Best Headgear For Muay Thai 2020

 RDX Maya Hide Protector Headgear

-- 【Maya Hide Leather Construction】 RDX Head Guard is contrived with Maya Hide Leather material that refuse to split, fray or tear.
+- RDX Head Guard is contrived with Maya Hide Leather material that refuse to split, fray or tear.
 The material reassures resistance against tapping out on performance.
-It further strengthens the product to last long even after demanding and harsh training sessions during MMA, Boxing, Kickboxing, Muay Thai and more.
+Ideal for MMA, Boxing, Kickboxing, Muay Thai and more.

-- 【Quick EZ Hook-and-Loop Closure】 Quick-EZ hook-and-loop strap offers a protected and adjustable fit reducing chances of head protector of slipping off.
-Unique Quick EZ-Strap provides steady closure while stabilizing it solidly and allowing the optimum amount of head flexion with the support of attached elastic band.
+- Quick-EZ hook-and-loop strap offers a protected and adjustable fit reducing chances of head protector of slipping off.
+Unique Quick EZ-Strap provides steady closure while stabilizing it solidly.

-- 【Removable Face Grill】 This Face protector ensure a high quality protection with face grill that ensures you stay secure against nasty cuts and blows to your face.
+- Removable Face grill ensures you stay secure against nasty cuts and blows to your face.
 The PVC protective grill battles high impact strikes.
-It further confirms your vision is not disturbed, hence you stay secure and confident during training and sparring sessions.
+It further confirms your vision is not disturbed.

-- 【Compressed EVA-Lution Sheet】 Our Head Guard is enormously solid and compressed EVA-Lution sheet delivers eventual impact resistance.
+- EVA-Lution sheet delivers eventual impact resistance.
 The shock resistance sheet makes this head protector almost invincible, allowing you to dish out some major force with full conviction.
-It is exclusively manufactured for real tough training sessions.

 If you are in a job where looks matter, then you certainly need to take extra precaution against facial injuries.
 Look no further.
 The RDX Maya Hide Protector headgear is your ultimate solution.
 The only way you are going to hurt in the face is if your opponent removes his gloves and poke your face with his fingers.
 This is a very clever design as it offers full face protection while not compromising excessively on visibility.
 Little wonder that this is one of the best selling headgears on Amazon.